Caffeine and Sleep: Keep It From Stealing Yours

 Unfortunately, caffeine and lack of sleep all too often form a vicious cycle.
 People often consume caffeine because they don’t get enough sleep and then caffeine prevents them from getting the amount and quality of sleep they require to feel awake and energized.

 However, there are some steps that you can take to break the cycle and still get adequate sleep while using caffeine.
-Really heavy caffeine users may benefit from a caffeine detox prior to these steps in order to reset their tolerance to caffeine.
+Really heavy caffeine users may benefit from a caffeine detox prior to these steps in order to reset their tolerance to caffeine or greatly reduce their consumption.

 Finally, don’t consume caffeine as soon as you wake up in the morning.
 Research shows6 that caffeine works best when taken 1-2 hours after waking.
 When we first wake up, our bodies are in a natural awakening state.